coynestevencharles/forex_env/README.md

 Contains ForexTradingEnv, a flexible environment for currency trading with reinforcement learning.
-Follows the gym interface.
+Follows the [OpenAI gym](https://www.gymlibrary.dev/) interface.

 The code for this project was based on [gym-anytrading](https://github.com/AminHP/gym-anytrading) and [Stock-Trading-Environment](https://github.com/notadamking/Stock-Trading-Environment).